wp-plugins/browser-shots/readme.txt

 * alt - the image alt text
 * link - where the image links.
 Left blank it will point to the website where the screenshot is being taken
 * target - browser target.
 Set to _blank to open in a new window
+* class - add a class to the browsershots wrapper
+* image_class - change the default browsershots image class from alignnone to your chosen class

 = Multisite Compatibility =